 POLICY FOR PROGRAMS AND ACTIVITIES SERVING MINORS

 The University of Georgia is committed to providing a safe and healthy environment for all who participate in programs and activities on campus or otherwise affiliated with the University.
-There are a variety of opportunities available for minor children, including academic camps, athletic camps, clinics, conducting or viewing research, after-school programs, work or activities under the supervision of an individual faculty member, enrichment classes, and other activities.
+There are a variety of opportunities available for minor children, including academic camps, athletic camps, clinics, research, after-school programs, work or activities under the supervision of an individual faculty member, enrichment classes, and other activities.
 These programs and activities are integral to the University’s mission as a land-grant and sea-grant institution and provide a benefit to both the University and the larger community.
 This Policy recognizes the special duty of care and supervision when working with minors and sets forth operational requirements to enhance the protection of minors.

 Mandatory Reporter: Any person who is required by Georgia law (O.C.G.A. §19-7-5) to report suspected child abuse to the appropriate authorities.
 Mandatory Reporters include but are not limited to faculty/teachers, administrators, counselors, social workers, psychologists, law enforcement personnel, and other persons who participate in providing care, treatment, education, training, supervision, coaching, counseling, recreational programs, or shelter to Minors.